jss367/jss367.github.io/_posts/2020-01-15-What-Do-All-These-AP-Values-Mean.md

 $$ \text{Recall}=\frac{TP}{TP+FN} $$

 Note that the notion of "**true negative**" doesn't exist for object detection.
-Every group of pixels that's not an object would be a negative so there are too many for the metric to be meaningful.
+Every group of pixels that's not an object would be a true negative so there are too many for the metric to be meaningful.

 ## Thresholds and IoU

-The notion of a true positive would seem fairly straightforward, but there are actually some nuances to discuss.
+The notion of a true positive would seem fairly straightforward, but there are some nuances to discuss.
 For example, if a model predicts an object in an image and the bounding box is off by a few pixels, does it still count as a correct prediction?
 To determine that, we need a **threshold** for how much overlap to allow.
 The metric we use for this is known as the **Intersection over Union**, or **IoU**, score.
 It is defined as follows:

 $$ IoU(A,B) = \frac{A \cap B}{|A \cup B|} $$